Learning Audio-Visual embedding for Person Verification in the Wild: Method

 \section{Method}

-The overall network consists of backbone of each modality (Sec.\ref{sec:setup}), joint attentive pooling module and fusion module (Sec.\ref{sec:fusion}).
-Joint attentive pooling module is the combination of improved attentive statistical pooling in Sec.\ref{sec:improve} and cycle consistency learning Sec.\ref{sec:cycle}
+The overall network (Fig.\ref{fig:fusion_net}) consists of the backbone of each modality (Sec.\ref{sec:setup}), joint attentive pooling module, and fusion module (Sec.\ref{sec:fusion}).
+The joint attentive pooling module is the combination of weight-enhanced attentive statistical pooling in Sec.\ref{sec:improve} and cycle consistency learning Sec.\ref{sec:cycle}